Nashville Construction Accident Attorneys

 The Occupational Safety and Health Administration (OSHA) reports that in 2019, the most recent year available, there were 5,333 construction worker deaths – about 15 a day, accounting for about 20% of all workplace deaths that year.

 OSHA has identified the leading causes of deadly construction accidents, dubbing them the “Fatal Four.”
 They are:

-The type and severity of injuries from construction site accidents will vary of course, depending on the nature of the accident.
+The type and severity of injuries from construction site accidents will vary depending on the nature of the accident.
 Some of the typical injuries include:

 - Broken bones

 Some injuries, however, can be life-changing.
 Catastrophic injuries are the types of injuries that can last a lifetime and usually require long-term medical treatment, rehabilitation, and other forms of care.
 These can include: